missionpossiblepartnership/mpp-shared-code/README.md

 Once the changes are made, the repository is ready to start coding on.
 The repository comes with two branches `main` and `develop` to follow the gitflow workflow.
 These branches are protected by default, so it cannot be pushed directly to them, and all the changes need to be made via a Pull Request.

-The library code should be written in corresponding folders and it is accessible by importing the library by the name (e.g.. `import mppaluminium`).
+The library code should be written in corresponding folders and it is accessible by importing the library by the name (e.g.. `import mppshared`).
 It is possible to use the library in other scripts while developing it, any script written in the root directory can access the library without need to be installed, otherwise it is possible to install the library and make it accessible for all the computer with the following command.

 ```bash
 python setup.py develop